francotaboada/jungler-heatmap/README.md

 ![image](https://github.com/francotaboada/jungler-heatmap/assets/18605940/546e3aaf-3f7d-4792-825f-155bf7f3171d)

 #### Blue Side Starting Top Side
+Scatterplot that logs the positions of the blue-side junglers starting the top side buff around two minutes.
+At the three minute, you can see that most junglers go from the top side to the bottom side.
+This is different from those who start at the bottom side as you will see in the next section.

 ![image](https://github.com/francotaboada/jungler-heatmap/assets/18605940/ddd6d2f1-5b41-44c1-9595-ad87a8418adc)
 ![image](https://github.com/francotaboada/jungler-heatmap/assets/18605940/050e6c79-6dd5-4a96-916b-7362d000cf2c)

 #### Blue Side Starting Bot Side
+Scatterplot that logs the positions of the blue-side junglers starting the bottom side buff around two minutes.
+As opposed to the junglers who start top-side, junglers are more volatile in their positioning after they get their jungle camps on the bottom side of the map.
+This can be observed in the lack of density at minute 3 as compared to the scatterplots above.

 ![image](https://github.com/francotaboada/jungler-heatmap/assets/18605940/92b5674f-8b62-414f-a64a-85afb779d1be)
 ![image](https://github.com/francotaboada/jungler-heatmap/assets/18605940/de216003-2241-4eda-ae4b-9307b1177266)

 #### Red Side Starting Top Side
+Scatterplot that logs the positions of the red-side junglers starting the top side buff around two minutes.
+At the three minute, you can see that most junglers go from the top side to the bottom side.
+The same result as the blue-side top-side starting junglers.

 ![image](https://github.com/francotaboada/jungler-heatmap/assets/18605940/91ac6917-823e-405f-a981-1ce4bcdb65e9)
 ![image](https://github.com/francotaboada/jungler-heatmap/assets/18605940/7d517e5a-6cbb-4bf2-b636-57861670af92)

 #### Red Side Starting Bot Side
+Scatterplot that logs the positions of the blue-side junglers starting the top side buff around two minutes.
+Different from the blue-side bottom-side junglers, the red-side junglers who start on the bottom side will most likely go to their top-side camps instead of going on a more erratic path.
+The groupings are more dense making them more uniform.

 ![image](https://github.com/francotaboada/jungler-heatmap/assets/18605940/a359ba2e-962e-4fbe-83cc-92a89aed4a94)
 ![image](https://github.com/francotaboada/jungler-heatmap/assets/18605940/4e45ab37-6d32-4a7b-8d84-0634a1a0a343)